bitterfq/Zwicky-Transient-Facility-Consumer/README.md

 ## Usage

-Run the sample consumer script:
+Run the consumer script:
 ```sh
 python consumer.py
 ```

-The script will connect to the Lasair Kafka server, consume up to 10 messages from the `lasair_1568BrightFastTransients` topic, and print each message in formatted JSON.
+The script will connect to the Lasair Kafka server and start multiple consumer instances (each in its own thread), listening to different topics.
+Alerts are logged to separate files for each consumer, and both event and error logs are maintained.

+## How it works

+- Each consumer instance runs in its own thread and listens to a specific Kafka topic.
+- Alerts are parsed, Julian Dates are converted to UTC, and all data is logged.
+- The script is designed to run continuously and handle multiple streams at once.

 ## Recent Changes

+- Refactored `consumer.py` into a class-based design for multiple concurrent consumers.
+- Added threading support to allow multiple consumers to run in parallel.
-- Updated `consumer.py` to improve error handling and logging.
+- Improved error handling and logging.
-- Added comments for better code clarity.
+- Added Julian Date to UTC conversion for alert timestamps.
-- Enhanced connection logic for more robust Kafka consumption.

 ## Notes